The Render Settings section allows control over various Arnold System settings.

 Use Custom Scaling - Here you can specify a float value that is used to scale the scene.

-Offset Origin - Select the origin for the coordinate system.
+Offset Origin - Select the origin of the coordinate system.

 All of the common callbacks in the Common tab of the Render Settings behave as intended, except Post Render.
 Post Render callback is executed after translation ends, and MtoA gives back execution to Maya.
 Since MtoA renders in a different thread from the main thread, the Post Render is always executed before the actual render finishes.
 If you require a callback that happens exactly after the render, then you must use 'Post Render Frame'.